 Barbara (Basia) Andraka-Christou, J.D., Ph.D.

-Dr. Barbara (“Basia”) Andraka-Christou is an Assistant Professor at the University of Central Florida in the Department of Health Management & Informatics.
+Dr. Barbara (“Basia”) Andraka-Christou is an Assistant Professor at the University of Central Florida in the School of Global Health Management and Informatics.
 She researches health services, health policy, and consumer health informatics for substance use disorder treatment.
 She has written extensively about the underutilization of evidence-based treatments for opioid use disorder.
 Dr. Andraka-Christou has a J.D. and Ph.D. from Indiana University-Bloomington.

 Danielle Atkins, Ph.D.

-Dr. Danielle Atkins is an assistant professor in the Department of Health Management and Informatics at the University of Central Florida.
+Dr. Danielle Atkins is an assistant professor in the School of Global Health Management and Informatics at the University of Central Florida.
 She studies the effect of health policies on a variety of outcomes related to substance use, maternal and child health, and risky behaviors.

 Olena Mazurenko, M.D, Ph.D.